phenotypic/ESP32-HomeKit-Thermostat/README.md

 # ESP32-HomeKit-Thermostat

 An ESP32-based thermostat and hot water controller with native Apple HomeKit support, built using the [HomeSpan](https://github.com/HomeSpan/HomeSpan) framework.
-The device controls a heating relay based on ambient temperature with hysteresis and exposes a separate switch for hot water control.

 Temperature is measured using a DS18B20 sensor, while heating and hot water are switched via a 2-channel ESP32 relay board powered from mains voltage.
-All settings are persisted across reboots using NVS preferences.

-The accessory can be paired directly with Apple Home or Home Assistant (via HomeKit Controller).
+The heating relay is controlled based on ambient temperature with hysteresis.

 ## Hardware